EmadHarb/GenPrimeTable/README.md

-Please, note that this project is over engineered on purpose just to show and higlight my level of coding
+Please, note that this project is over engineered on purpose just to show and higlight coding skills

 In the solution provided, I have implemented the following.
 - Applied DDD to analyse the domains and create entities